data-centric-biodesign-tig/data-centric-biodesign-tig.github.io/_projects/4_talk.md

 related_publications: false
 ---

-We are pleased to confirm that [Dr. Héctor García Martín](https://sites.google.com/view/hectorgarciamartinhomepage/) will be presenting at our next seminar on **Wednesday, February 26th**. **Title and abstract to be announced shortly**.
+We are pleased to confirm that [Dr. Héctor García Martín](https://sites.google.com/view/hectorgarciamartinhomepage/) will be presenting at our next seminar on **Wednesday, February 26th**.
+#### Title: **Using Artificial Intelligence and automation to enable a bioeconomy through synthetic biology**
 #### Abstract:

-TBD
+The demand for products that use biological processes and genetically modified microorganisms in place of traditional production methods is increasing.
+Indeed, these products are estimated to have a market of ~$200B by 2040, if production costs can be significantly lowered.
+However, our inability to predict the outcome after a cell is modified makes synthetic biology a long and costly process that depends on arduously obtained expert biological knowledge.
+We will show how we can combine machine learning and automation to make synthetic biology predictable, and help unlock its full potential to nourish a bioeconomy.

 <div style="margin-top: 35px;"></div>